embrasure/owasp-dependency-check/README.md

 ## About owasp-dependency-check

-An alpine container containing version 1.4.2 of the [OWASP Dependency Check](https://www.owasp.org/index.php/OWASP_Dependency_Check) CLI.
-Along with a pre-seeded database to speed up scans.
+An alpine container containing version 1.4.2 of the [OWASP Dependency Check](https://www.owasp.org/index.php/OWASP_Dependency_Check) CLI, along with a pre-seeded database to speed up scans.

 ## Install